-Of course, this spot is also known for the manta ray night dives.
-The success rate at manta heaven is a bit lower than that at the manta village location but is with 90% still very high.
+Of course, this spot is also known for manta ray night dives.
+The success rate at Manta Heaven is a bit lower than that at the Manta Village location, with 90%, is still very high.
 The big selling point for this location is the number of manta rays you can see.
-The average amount of manta rays seen here per night in 2013 was 11, compared to ‘only’ 4 at manta village.
+The average number of manta rays seen here per night in 2013 was 11, compared to ‘only’ 4 at Manta Village.

 This is the most northern location on the Big Island to see the manta rays.
-It is located close to Waikoloa village and the Kohala resorts, near the Kawaihae harbor.
+It is located close to Waikoloa Village and the Kohala Resorts, near Kawaihae Harbor.

 The main selling point for this manta ray night dive spot is the lack of other tourists.
-At the other two locations (manta village and manta heaven) it can happen that you are in the water with 50 to 100 other people.
+At the other two locations, you can find yourself in the water with 50 to 100 other people at a time!
 That will never happen here, and sometimes the group that you are with is the only one in the water.
-The reason for this is also the disadvantage of this location: there are fewer manta rays and they are seen here less frequent that at the other two locations.
+The reason for this is also the main disadvantage of this location: there are fewer manta rays and they are seen here less frequently.

-While Manta Rays on Hawaiian waters are protected by law from being hunted the increasing popularity of the manta ray dives and the associated crowding of their feeding zones puts them in a vulnerable position.
-Because of this the Ocean Recreation Council of Hawaii and PADIs Project AWARE (Aquatic World Awareness, Responsibility, and Education) drafted the following (now updated) guidelines that to be followed by all participants of the Kona Manta Ray Night Dive/Snorkel:
+While manta rays in Hawaiian waters are protected by law from being hunted, the increasing popularity of manta ray dives and the associated crowding of their feeding zones puts them in a vulnerable position.
+Because of this the Ocean Recreation Council of Hawaii and PADI’s Project AWARE (Aquatic World Awareness, Responsibility, and Education) drafted the following guidelines to be followed by all participants of the Kona Manta Ray Night Dive/Snorkel:

-- Making bubbles: Divers please avoid exhaling bubbles directly into the mantas face.
+- Making bubbles: Divers, please avoid exhaling bubbles directly into the mantas’ faces.